milistu/bertdistiller/README.md

 ### Teacher Weight Inheritance

 BertDistiller supports initializing the student model with the teacher's weights, which can improve distillation performance.
-The `create_student` function intelligently handles weight transfer, including cases where the student has different hidden dimensions and fewer layers than the teacher.
+The `create_student` function handles weight transfer, including cases where the student has different hidden dimensions and fewer layers than the teacher.

 ## Configuration Options